Get Admitted Today!Explore Rehabs Near You.

 5. Call for medical help right away.

-Luckily, there are medications that can help reverse the effects of a clonazepam overdose.
-For example, flumazenil is a medication that is administered during benzodiazepine overdoses.
-Flumazenil works by preventing benzodiazepines from binding to the GABA receptor to halt its inhibitory effects.
+Some medications can help reverse the effects of a clonazepam overdose.
+Clonazepam overdose treatment may involve flumazenil, which works by preventing benzodiazepines from binding to the GABA receptor to halt the inhibitory effects.6

 In all forms of addiction treatment, you may engage with a number of different types of therapies to help address the underlying reasons for your addiction, including:7